-In June 2020 it surpassed XRP in terms of market cap and climbed to the third position, right behind Ethereum and Bitcoin.
-Although throughout 2021, other cryptocurrencies ascended over USDT in terms of market cap, in terms of 24h trading volume Tether reached the first position.
+In June 2020, it surpassed XRP in terms of market cap and climbed to the third position, right behind Ethereum and Bitcoin.
+Although throughout 2021, other cryptocurrencies ascended over USDT in terms of market cap, in terms of 24h trading volume, Tether has constantly kept the first position.

-Because of the one on one connection to the US Dollar, USDT allowed users to keep their funds in a cryptocurrency that retains the same value as a fiat currency.
+Because of the one-on-one connection to the US Dollar, USDT allowed users to keep their funds in a cryptocurrency that retains the same value as the fiat currency.

 What are Stablecoins?

 The cryptocurrency community came up with stablecoins – cryptocurrencies that can be used without worrying about price volatility for daily trading and spending.

-The Collaterals have the role to prove that a said stable cryptocurrency is worth what the company behind it says it is.
+The Collaterals have the role in proving that a said stable cryptocurrency is worth what the company behind it says it is.

-There are three main types of collateral that grant stablecoins value:
+Three main types of collateral grant stablecoins value: